 Perhaps the most obviously recognizable fish in the world, hammerhead sharks are a true wonder of the sea.
-While most people think of the Great Hammerhead as the only hammerhead, there are at least nine species of this shark.
+While most people think of the great hammerhead as the only hammerhead, there are at least 10 species of this shark.
 While they do all have oddly shaped heads, they don’t all look alike.
 The known species of hammerhead sharks are as follows:

 - Great Hammerhead